-We depend exclusively on third party distributors outside of the United States and we have very limited control over their activities.
+We depend exclusively on third-party distributors outside of the United States and we have very limited control over their activities.

-We entered into an agreement granting Meda exclusive marketing and distribution rights for MUSE in member states of the European Union.
-Meda currently sells MUSE in the United Kingdom, Ireland, Sweden, Norway, Germany, Switzerland, Denmark, Finland, France and the Netherlands.
+We entered into an agreement granting Meda AB exclusive marketing and distribution rights for MUSE in member states of the European Union, the Baltic States, the Czech Republic, Hungary, Iceland, Norway, Poland, Switzerland and Turkey.
 This agreement does not have minimum purchase commitments and we are entirely dependent on Meda's efforts to distribute and sell MUSE effectively in all these markets.
 There can be no assurance that such efforts will be successful or that Meda will continue to support MUSE.